dnsimple/dnsimple-api-examples/terraform/dns-change-management/README.md

 Welcome to DNSimple's Terraform DNS Change Management demo.
 Managing DNS records has never been so straightforward or collaborative.
 Leveraging the power of DNSimple's Terraform provider and the GitOps approach, this demo guides you through the process of seamlessly managing DNS records for a zone.
 By integrating these tools, you'll gain clear insights into DNS changes within your PRs, fostering transparency and democratizing DNS management access across teams.

-What you can to gain from this demo:
+What you'll gain from this demo:

 - DNSimple & Terraform Integration
 Discover the seamless integration of DNSimple's Terraform provider, making DNS record management more efficient and developer-friendly.

 - GitOps-Driven Feedback
-By following a GitOps approach, get instant feedback on your DNS changes directly in your Pull Requests (PRs).
-This ensures that every member is informed of the changes before they're merged.
+Get instant feedback on your DNS changes directly in your Pull Requests (PRs) by following a GitOps approach.
+This ensures every member is informed of the changes before they're merged.

 - Democratizing DNS Management
 Empower team members across different departments and skill sets to propose, review, and approve DNS changes without requiring deep DNS knowledge.